gutohertzog/log-finder/README.md

 $ python main.py -s 15 10 1 90  # get all records that the request time is greater or equal than 15 or 10 or 1 or 90 seconds
 $ python main.py -i 192.168. abc -e Mozilla -s 10 -i Chrome  # all searches combined
 ```
-For now, all the searches are independent of each other.
-In the future, I'm going to add a possibility to combine two or more arguments into one search pattern.

-No dependencies are needed to run this script.

 <p align='right'>(<a href='#top'>back to top</a>)</p>